General

 Similar Species

-Mourning Dove: Eurasian-collared Dove has a long, rounded neck and a black collar.
+Mourning Dove: Eurasian-collared Dove has a black collar.
 White-winged Dove has large white wing patches and shorter, squared tail.